daisyrainsmith/COMP211P_project/Deliverable1/Report.md

 ## COMP211P Project Report – Deliverable1

-*A copy of this project can be found on [GitHub](https://github.com/merlin217/COMP211P_project/tree/master/Deliverable1)*

 ### Instructions on how to compile and run

 To compile with the Command Line Terminal: